spillz/37.6/README.rst

 Rules
 =====

-For two to five players (the original version of the game is for two players)
+For two to five players (the original version of the game is for two players, the three to five player version uses a larger board or a different number of dice.
+)

 1. **Setup**: Each player has 12 dice that are placed in a stack to the side of an empty hex board.